 Help to Buy – Wales

 Our overarching priority is to increase the supply of housing in Wales.
-As part of this work, Help to Buy – Wales has been launched.
+As part of this work, Help to Buy – Wales (external link) has been launched.
 This is a £170 million shared equity loan scheme designed to support home ownership, stimulate building activity and provide a welcome boost to the housing sector.

 Help to Buy - Wales shared equity loans are now available to potential homebuyers.
 All builders – large and small – are able to register with the scheme.
 Help to Buy – Wales is due to end on 31 March 2016.